More Photos

 This nine day trek was brilliantly guided and organized, beginning with excellent facilitation of all trip details, transfers, informational sessions and packets.
 It was an aggressive trek, but well planned.
 We felt safe and well cared for throughout.
 The trek offers stunning vistas, Inca ruins, diverse floristic ecosystems, bountiful glacier topped ranges, condors, and much more, including a chance to meet local Peruvians in the highlands and get a feel for a lifestyle like few others experien ce.
 A perfect trip, but recommend getting in good physical condition before hand.
 Lots of endurance and strength conditioning will make the trip a real joy.

-By Nicholas Centralia | 06 June 2016
+By Nicholas from Centralia | 06 June 2016

 Great group, tough trek, good guide and all the arrangements went well

 All the travel arrangements by KE went according to plan.
 Get fit before you do this trek but superb trek and up there with the top 3 we have ever done.
 Great mixture of culture and trekking.
 We were worried having a group of only 5 but it gelled well and we had a fantastic holiday.
 There was some stunning scenery and some Inca sites we wouldn't have otherwise seen if we hadn't trekked.
-Support staff on trek were excellent and they catered well for us vegetarians with loads of lovely nutritious food.
+Support staff on trek were excellent and they catered well for us vegetarians with loads of lovely n utritious food.
 Camping is not for everyone with its cold water showers dodgy loos on occasions but that is part of the trekking experience in wilderness situations.
 Seriously I am not sure I can think of any improvements I could make.
 Excellent!

-By Mervyn BRISTOL | 27 September 2015
+By Mervyn from BRISTOL | 27 September 2015

 Great introduction to South America